THINKERY&VERSE

 Let's start with 'liberty.'
 It usually means 1) the state or condition of being free.

-Liberty was associated with theology (the study of religion) because some Judeo-Christians believed that God gave human beings the 'liberty' to choose good or evil.
+Liberty was associated with theology (the study of religion) because many Judeo-Christians believed that God gave human beings the 'liberty' to choose good or evil.
 Liberty was also associated with ancient abstractions, such as the Roman goddess 'Libertas'; she was often depicted wearing the 'frigian cap' given to Roman slaves after they won their freedom.
 In the 18th century, people began to believe they were living in an advanced age of 'Enlightenment' and learning, and they began to look for more precise and even scientific definitions of liberty.
 They still evoked the older concepts of liberty, but they also sought explanations rooted in real world experience, rather than the supernatural.

 Madness